 4) Determine how easy it is for HCPs to find and use your information

-Now that you have data on how HCPs are looking for and accessing your content, and you know more about their jobs-to-be-done, take a look at how your organization is connecting the dots by making information quick and easy to find.
+Now that you have data on how healthcare professionals are looking for and accessing your content, and you know more about their jobs-to-be-done, take a look at how your organization is connecting the dots and improving digital engagement by making information quick and easy to find.

 When performing this audit, consider UX essentials like:

-Accessibility – Digital accessibility is usability.
+Digital accessibility is usability.
 Ensure that your content can be used by your entire audience.
-Make sure your PDFs are accessible and that HCPs using a screen reader can find and read them.
+Make sure your PDFs are accessible and that healthcare providers using a screen reader can find and read them.
 If you have video content, like a video showing the Mechanism of Action for a product, make sure closed captioning or a transcript is available.

 5) Develop a non-clinical, non-marketing design aesthetic

-In the research stage of many pharma projects, we’ve learned that HCPs have become universally sensitive to marketing materials.
+In the research stage of many pharma projects, we’ve learned that healthcare providers have become universally sensitive to marketing materials.
 If there is one piece of feedback we hear constantly from HCPs, it’s something like this:

 When I go to a site and see a photo of a patient dancing across a field of flowers, I know I’m being sold to.